Hi everybody,

 (C.C.)
 How do you come up with titles?

 (K.C.)
 I name my paintings rather than title them.
 Titles are for book and movies.
-I live with these things so after
+I live with these things so after a while a name comes along.
+Usually there are a few names before resting on one definitive name.

 (C.C.)
 Has being married had an impact on those same factors?